- Current Consultations

 The project has been in development since 2008.
-The following provided a brief history of the project -
+The following provides a brief history of the project:-

 · 2008/2009 - Arts and Culture Committee (ACB)starts investigating options to achieve a public performance space that has modern facilities catering for touring productions and musical performances with a capacity of at least 300 and with modern facilities including sound system, stage lighting, flexible stage of good size, comfortable and workable backstage areas, adequate storage and audience facilities that provide both comfort, convenience and good listening/viewing experience (seating, heating/cooling, sightlines, acoustics, bar/café, toilets, ticket office).

 · 2009 – Arts and Culture Committee receives a concept plan for the redevelopment of the Bowral Memorial Hall commissioned by a community member.
 A theatre consultant is commissioned to carry out a feasibility study to investigate whether it was worth redeveloping the hall.
 The conclusion was that a good facility could be created which made use of the existing building structure.
 Council proceeded to develop a scope of works for the redevelopment of the Hall.